HostNine is one of the younger faces in web hosting, originally founded in 2006.

-Unfortunately, their uptime (or lack thereof) is a nightmare, bringing the rest of the company’s performance down like an albatross.
-Considering they have the deep pockets and heavy backing of EIG, that’s inexcusable.
+Unfortunately, their uptime was a nightmare, bringing the rest of the company’s performance down like an albatross.
+They have shown very promising uptimes in some months, but it’s too unreliable to recommend them.

-Their bold uptime claims at the beginning are almost an outright lie too, which on top of everything else, doesn’t leave us with a good, warm, fuzzy feeling.
+Their bold uptime claims at the beginning were almost an outright lie too, which on top of everything else, doesn’t leave us with a good, warm, fuzzy feeling.